 It may seem much too soon to be thinking about next year’s housing, but in many college towns it’s time to pre-lease off-campus apartments.

-If your student is deciding between living in a residence hall again or moving off campus, you’ll want to discuss the options over Thanksgiving, and by winter break they should be ready either to apply for on-campus housing or start their off-campus search in earnest.
+If your student is deciding between living in a residence hall again or moving off campus, you’ll want to discuss the options over winter break to help them get ready either to apply for on-campus housing or start their off-campus search in earnest.

 Whether they'll live on or off campus, one of the most important things to consider is who they want to room with.
 First-year students are still settling in and getting to know people, and authentic friendships can take a while to build.
 But the calendar doesn’t give anybody a break.
 Your student needs to take action!